ddorn/vrac/readme.md

 Probably not up to date list of things here:
  - `sparkles.py`: a particle system inspired by [DaFluffyPtato](https://youtu.be/wNMRq_uoWM0)
+ - `tommy.py`: a simple 2 player game made only with particles, where you shoot at each other, with lots of colour

 ---
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE